 First and foremost, the majority of assailants do not want attention drawn to them.
 If you have a flashlight and can shine it in their direction, they have less of a chance of surprising you and might very well run away.

 A tactical flashlight is also effective when shone into the eyes of an attacker.
 A bright light right in the eyes is very effective in self-defense because it can temporarily blind an assailant, giving you a chance to get away.

-A tactical flashlight can also be used as a striking weapon if the assailant is still attacking.
+A tactical flashlight with sharp edges can also be used as a striking weapon if the assailant is still attacking.
 It can be used much like the tactical pen, kubotan, or self-defense keychain to disable an attacker enough to get away.

 No matter what other non-lethal self-defense weapons you might carry, you should always carry a tactical flashlight.
 Just make sure it is a flashlight that has been designed for tactical purposes, not just something from the dollar store.